jeka-dev/jeka/README.md

 So `jerkar` alone performs a clean, compile, test and sonar analysis on the default sonar environment (DEV).
 `jerkar -sonarEnv=PROD`run it upon the the PROD environment.

+# How to build Jerkar ?

+Jerkar builds with itself and this is not a trivial case cause it involves multi-project, distribution crafting, manifest updating and Maven publication.
+So you may look here to get deeper understanding: [how to build Jerkar](doc/readme-parts/build-jerkar.md) and  See [how to quick start](doc/readme-parts/quick-start.md)

 # Status